constbar/minishell/README.md

 - `'`, `"` and separate commands with `;` work the same as in bash
 - signal management. `ctrl + c`, `ctrl + \` and `ctrl + d` work like in bash
 - implementation of some builtins: `echo`, `cd`, `exit`, `pwd`, `export`, `unset`, `env`
-- environment variables are handled. like `$HOME`, including the return code `$?` after command execution
+- environment variables are handled like `$HOME`, including the return code `$?` after command execution
-- navigation through command history using up ↑ and down ↓ arrows implemented with termcaps
+- navigation through command history using up ↑ and down ↓ arrows. implemented with termcaps

 ### development team
 [daniseed](https://github.com/MalinPolina) and [constbar](https://github.com/constbar)